Ghosts of the Elevated Railroads Tour

 Elevated Railroads Tour Overview

-Join us on a special virtual tour that will dive into the history of some of Manhattan’s long-lost Elevated Railroad Lines.
+Join us for a very special tour that will dive into the history of some of Manhattan’s long-lost Elevated Railroad Lines.

 While it may seem hard to believe today, it was not that long ago (the 1950s) when elevated trains rumbled above the streets of Manhattan.
 When they first opened in the 1860s, the “Els” provided the first true rapid transit to a city choked by traffic and transformed the map of Manhattan in ways that few other industrial developments have.

 Your expert guide and train enthusiast Michael Morgenthal will guide you along former downtown sections of the 2nd Avenue and 3rd Avenue Elevated Railroads, as well as the trains that ran across the Brooklyn Bridge until 1940.
-See the historic train lines right from your computer!
+See the history of the elevated train lines up close!

-As we look at the streets of lower Manhattan, Chinatown and the Lower East Side, we will identify and examine the remnants of the former railroads, some of which still stand on our 21st Century streets.
+As we stroll the streets of lower Manhattan, Chinatown and the Lower East Side, we will identify and examine the remnants of the former railroads, some of which still stand on our 21st Century streets.
 We will explore the desperate need for rapid transit in mid-19th-century downtown Manhattan, a need that led various entrepreneurs to develop and build the elevated trains.
 Even Tammany Hall got in on the action and tried to scuttle all other plans for rapid transit downtown.
 (Tammany failed.)